 Computer Vision and Machine Learning

-Here you can find an overview of current research projects within this area.
+This site provides an overview of active research areas and research projects related to computer vision and machine learning algorithms, currently with a strong focus on applications in visual biodiversity monitoring and nature conservation.
 More details and related publications can be found on the respective project pages.
-Contact information for the team leader can be found below.
+Contact information for the responsible person can be found below as well.

 Deep neural networks are tremendously successful in many applications, but end-to-end trained networks often result in hard to understand black-box classifiers or predictors.
 In this Project, we face this problem.
 We develop methods, to determine whether a feature is relevant to the decision of a deep neural network.
 Further, we develop methods to influence which features will be considered by a neural network during training.
 This can help to learn more robust, trustworthy and fair deep neural networks.